 Cannabis growers today face a huge range of options for growing structures.
 Traditionally, there are outdoor grows, indoor grow rooms with lights, and year round cannabis greenhouses.
 More recently, the cannabis greenhouse industry has expanded to include more options ranging from simple hoop houses to advanced hybrid year round greenhouses with insulated side walls, often called hybrid structures.
 Today, some cannabis growers are going a step further, limiting the air exchange and creating an almost sealed environment inside.
 “Sealed” cannabis greenhouses — often called enclosed cannabis greenhouses — are an emerging trend because they provide greater environmental control, reducing the risk of pests and ameliorating the challenge of odors.
 At Ceres, our sealed greenhouse solution is called the SunChamber™ and we will be talking more about its benefits and capabilities as we go along.

 What is a Sealed Cannabis Greenhouse?

 Traditional greenhouses are normally heavily ventilated during the day to prevent overheating.
 A standard rule of thumb in the commercial greenhouse industry is to exchange the entire volume of air in the greenhouse every minute.
 That requires enormous fans to constantly flush air outside.
 In a cannabis greenhouse, this results in continually venting warm, CO2 rich, and odorous air outside.
 In turn, ventilation raises a number of issues.
 In many areas, regulations prohibit exhausting untreated, odorous air outside.
 Furthermore, excessive ventilation can bring pests and pathogens into the greenhouse.

 Sealed greenhouses aim to solve these issues by keeping treated air inside.
-Instead of ventilation, advanced and innovative climate control systems provide cooling, air circulation and climate control.
-For instance, Ceres’ EcoLoop™ circulates air underground.
-As a geothermal HVAC system, it cools the air using the soil.
-In turn, it also dehumidifies and circulates air, helping create a healthy environment for plants without ventilation.
+Instead of ventilation, they use advanced and innovative climate control systems to provide cooling, air circulation and climate control.
+For instance, The Ceres SunChamber™ relies on the EcoLoop™, a geothermal HVAC system, to heat, cool and dehumidify the sealed environment in order to maintain precise growing conditions for the plants without ventilation.
 Furthermore, sealed cannabis greenhouses are often slightly pressurized inside to prevent outside air from wafting in when doors are open.